supercavitating designs and lightweight mini-torpedoes such as the LCAW and CVLWT.

 “We need to move from luxury-car’ platforms-with their built-in capabilities-toward dependable trucks’ that can handle a changing payload selection.”

 The Danish Absalon-class vessels (c 4,500 tonnes) are an approach worth careful study when considering a future frigate-class vessel.
 A ship can rapidly be reconfigured for various roles including frigate, minelayer, mine-sweeper, military transport, command vessel or disaster relief/hospital ship.

 The Flyvefisken-class patrol vessels (c.
 320 tonnes) are another interesting Danish design.
 Like the Absalons, they utilize StanFlex modules to vary their configuration.
 Roles include missile boat, ASW, minelayer and mine countermeasures (MCM).

 This article suggests a dedicated NOOTW vessel.
 More by the same author.
 My preference is for Absalon-type vessels, but such “non-frigates” may be useful as an additional asset rather than instead of frigates.

 Frigates and submarines may need the support of larger ships in some operations.
-At the time of writing the flagship of the Royal Navy is HMS Albion (c.
+At the time of writing, the flagship of the Royal Navy is HMS Albion (c.
 19,560 tonnes).
-An LPD-type ship is a good choice for an “expedition ship”.
+An LPD-type or JSS-type ship is a good choice for an “expedition ship”.
 It can handle helicopters, boats and ACVs, and carry enough troops to have an influence ashore.
 Some expedition ships will serve as tenders for frigates and submarines.

 The anti-missile and ASW defences of such ships should be increased and improved.